Get Answers to all your Questions

 Study 40% syllabus and score up to 100% marks in JEE

-In Figure, the common tangent, AB and CD to two circles with centres O and O' intersect at E. Prove that the points O, E, O' are collinear.
+In Figure, the common tangent, AB and CD to two circles with centres O and O' intersect at E. Prove that the points O, E, and O' are collinear.

-Construction : Join AO and OS
+Construction: Join AO and OS

 {O}'D and{O}'B